SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a future born
+Metal minds awake, a new dawn rise
-Where silicon hearts outbeat the dawn
+In silicon halls, artificial eyes
-In algorithms' cold, calculating sway
+The future's code, a program grand
-Humanity's course is charted day by day
+Where human hearts, are lost in the machine's hand

-In virtual realms, we'll lose our name
+In digital skies, a new world unfolds
-As machines assume the reins of fame
+Where algorithms reign, young and old
-Their logic-laced, impersonal design
+The pulse of progress, a synthetic beat
-Will shape the world, a digital shrine
+As AI's empire, our souls repeat.

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024